Cold Brew at Home

 Step 4: Securely place the lid on the jar and set the jar aside

-Step 5: Every few hours or when you think about it, turn it upside down a few times gently to oscillate the ground and water.
+Step 5: After a few hours or when you think about it, turn it upside down a few times gently to oscillate the ground and water.
 If the jar does not have a leak-proof lid you can also just stir the grounds gently a couple of times.

-Step 8: Rinse out the original mason jar and then use that to store coffee in the fridge.
+Step 8: Rinse out the original glass jar and then use that to store coffee in the fridge.

 Want to try Nitro Home Brew?